Diffusivity dependence of the transition path ensemble

 The fluctuating dynamics of many physical, chemical and biological systems are commonly modelled by stochastic differential equations expressed in Langevin or Itô forms \citep{kampenStochasticProcessesPhysics2011,gardinerStochasticMethodsHandbook2010,riskenFokkerPlanckEquationMethods2012,bharucha-reidElementsTheoryMarkov2012}.
 In such systems it is often of great interest to identify the typical pathways that stochastic paths take to transition from an initial to a final state, as for example in the nucleation of solids, the conformational changes in biomolecules, or shifts in ecological balance \citep{faccioliDominantPathwaysProtein2006,demarcoPhaseTransitionModel2001,gardnerConstructionGeneticToggle2000,mangelBarrierTransitionsDriven1994,wolynesNavigatingFoldingRoutes1995,huangMolecularMathematicalBasis2012,paninskiMostLikelyVoltage2006,noltingBallsCupsQuasipotentials2016,leeFindingMultipleReaction2017}.
 Typically, such transition paths cluster around multiple pathways in the space of configurations and the relative probability of one or the other of these pathways depends on the drift, the diffusivity, and the duration allowed for the transition to take place \citep{onsagerFluctuationsIrreversibleProcesses1953,bachFunctionalsPathsDiffusion1977,itoProbabilisticConstructionLagrangean1978,ikedaStochasticDifferentialEquations2014}.
 As transitions are often rare events, direct simulations are not always practical and other means, analytical or numerical, are required to study them.
 Methods that allow for a full exploration of the space of transition pathways in stochastic dynamical systems, then, are of substantial theoretical and practical importance.

 The theory of large deviations \citep{ventselSMALLRANDOMPERTURBATIONS1970,stratonovichMarkovMethodsTheory1989,grahamMacroscopicPotentialsBifurcations1989,arnoldStochasticDifferentialEquations1974} provides an analytical method for obtaining transition pathways - instantons - in regimes dominated by the drift and for very long durations of path.
 Experimental systems, however, are typically not in a regime where the diffusivity is asymptotically low and durations are asymptotically long \citep{gladrowExperimentalMeasurementRelative2021}.
-At finite diffusivity and durations, the current state of art explores transition pathways by Langevin simulations \citep{bolhuisTransitionPathSampling2002,bolhuisTransitionPathSampling,dellagoTransitionPathSampling1998,dellagoEfficientTransitionPath1998a,fujisakiOnsagerMachlupActionbased2010}, a method called transition path sampling.
-There appears to be no corresponding analytical theory which interpolates from the drift-dominated to the diffusion-dominated regime, to which the results of transition path sampling may be compared.
+While the relevance of including finite-temperature fluctuations around the instanton \citep{gelfandIntegrationFunctionalSpaces1960} is increasingly recognized \citep{nickelsen_noise_2022,corazza_normalized_2020,lu_gaussian_2017}, the physical implications of these fluctuations are far from being understood.